Snow Removal & On-Street Parking

-Please make sure you are at a sage distance when pulling out in front of a plow truck.
+Please make sure you are at a safe distance when pulling out in front of a plow truck.
 Our trucks weigh more than a typical truck and requires a longer than normal stopping distance on slick pavement.

 When following a snow plow, allow plenty of stopping distance.
 Plow trucks make frequent stops and back up with little warning.
 Remember, if you cannot see our mirrors we cannot see you.

 Remain at a safe distance form rock salt.
 Rock salt is our main defense against slick pavement and our plows are capable of spreading this salt in a 20-foot pattern behind the vehicle.
 We do use shielding to deflect this pattern, but occasionally rock salt can damage nearby vehicles or come in contact with pedestrians.

 Please do not pass plow trucks.
 Pleas be patient while we clear a path for you.

 So to provide access to snow plows for snow removal, it is unlawful for any person to park or allow to remain parked any vehicle upon streets for a period of twenty-four (24) hours after any freshly fallen snow on the streets of the city.

 While Perry City does not have a policy of impounding vehicles, if a snow emergency is in effect and or a vehicle is in violation of the ordinance, your vehicle may be ticketed and turned over to the police for further action.